ldutoit/2020-spring-school-GBS/sessions/dataprep.md

        cd users/<yourusername>/

-*NOTE* If you get lost an any time today, you can always cd in your home following this upper link.
+*NOTE*: If you get lost an any time today, you can always cd in your home following this upper link.

    • Once there, create the directory `GBS` and then change directory into `GBS`: